mmesiti/git-collaborative/content/commits.md

   at a certain point in time,
   gets a unique identifier
   (called a {term}`hash`, e.g. `c7f0e8bfc718be04525847fc7ac237f470add76e`).
-  Usually you can use be lazy and use only the first 4 characters wherever a commit hash is needed.
+  Usually you can be lazy and use only the first 4 characters wherever a commit hash is needed.

 - {term}`branch`: Independent development line.
 The main development line is often called `main`.